YOUR PRIVACY AND SECURITY IS VERY IMPORTANT TO THE NATIONAL AIDS TRUST.

 In common with other websites, log files are stored on the web server saving details such as the visitor's IP address, browser type, referring page and time of visit.

-We may collect the following information where users choose to supply this:
+We may collect the following information where users choose to supply this through our online forms:

 - name and job title

 - contact information including email address and telephone number

 - Your credit/debit card details (only via the NAT shop or through the NAT donation page)